meowius/meowius/README.md

-### Hello world 👋
+### Hi, I’m Annelisa 👋

-Content strategist, content designer, and communicator with experience across UX and marketing content.
-If it's got words on it, I've probably written something for it, from apps to websites to screenplays. 💅
+I'm a content strategist, content designer, and communicator with leadership experience across both UX content and marketing content.
+If it's got words on it, I've probably worked on it, from apps to websites to tweets.

-Currently a senior content manager focusing on communicating GitHub to beginners and technologists.
+At GitHub I’m currently a senior content manager focusing on serving the needs of developers through UX content strategy and design.

 <!--
 **meowius/meowius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.